sulu-cmf/sulu/UPGRADE.md

 ## 3.0.0

+## Minimum Symfony version 6.4
+The minimum Symfony version for Sulu is 6.4.

 ### Changed Media Format HTTP Response Headers

 Removed `Pragma` & `Expires` HTTP headers, as the `Cache-Control` header is enough.